PingThingsIO/btrdbextras/docs/source/eventproc.rst

 * torch
 * torchvision

-Flags
+Tags
 ~~~~~~~~~~~~~~~~~~~

-Each event handler also includes a `flags` argument.
+Each event handler also includes a `tags` argument.
 This allows the user to choose which event handlers should run in any given scenarion.
-For instance, if submitting new COMTRADE files to the ingress, you can choose the "voltage-transform" flag to indicate that any event handlers registered with this flag will be executed.
-Multiple flags can be added to your event handler, and users can choose from multiple flags to determine which handlers should run.
-In the latter case, a logical OR is used such that any handler with at least one of the chosen flags will be scheduled for execution.
+For instance, if submitting new COMTRADE files to the ingress, you can choose the "voltage-transform" tag to indicate that any event handlers registered with this tag will be executed.
+Multiple tags can be added to your event handler, and users can choose from multiple tags to determine which handlers should run.
+In the latter case, a logical OR is used such that any handler with at least one of the chosen tags will be scheduled for execution.

 Connections
 -----------